JoeyNiestroy/AAPL-L2-Short-Term-Movement-Forecasting/README.md

 This project investigates whether tick level limit order book data can reliable predict the direction of Apple (`AAPL`) approximately one hour into the future.

-The pipeline processes Databento XNAS MBP-10 data without resampling intialy
+The pipeline processes Databento XNAS MBP-10 data without resampling.
+Code is mainly claude / chat slop, will be refactored if perfomance is promising

 ## Pipeline